vitessio/website/content/en/docs/18.0/user-guides/vschema-guide/shared-vindexes.md

 Foreign key constraints across shards or keyspaces are not supported in Vitess.
 For example, you cannot specify a foreign key between `corder.product_id` and `product.product_id`.

+A more detailed analysis of foreign keys in Vitess can be found on the [foreign keys](../foreign-keys) page.

 ### Many-to-Many relationships

 In the case where a table has relationships with multiple other tables, you can only choose one of those relationships for shard grouping.
 All other relationships will end up being cross-shard, and will incur cross-shard penalties.